shibby360/linguistics-stuff/chhayan/alphabet.md

 # Alphabet
 The Chhayan alphabet is similar to the Latin alphabet, but it is reordered and some letters are eliminated.
-Letters do not have names.
+For consonant sounds that can be held indefinitely, the name is created by adding "e"(as in "pet") to the beginning of it.
+For plosives, the sound is created by adding "ay"(as in "pay") to the end.
 It goes like this:
 | Letter | Sound(english) |
 | --- | --- |